OGRECave/ogre/Docs/src/rtss.md

 ![](CreateShaderBasedTech.svg)

-To use the generated technique, change the material scheme of your viewport(s) to scheme name you passed as argument to this method.
+To use the generated technique, change the material scheme of your viewport(s) to the scheme name you passed as argument to this method.

 ```cpp
 // Create shader based technique from the default technique of the given material.